 The most remarkable journey can begin with one small step.
 It also can start with the push of a foot.
 It was in 1980 in Melbourne, Australia, that Skateistan Founder and Executive Director Oliver Percovich first hopped on a skateboard.
 Little did he know it would propel him onto a path to bring joy, exercise, and educational opportunities to the world’s most dangerous and war-torn places.

 In 2007, Percovich’s passion for the sport did just that.
-He headed to Kabul, Afghanistan for a research trip, bringing along three skateboards, which he rode through the city.
+He headed to the Middle East for a research trip, bringing along three skateboards, which he rode through a number of neighborhoods.
 The local kids took notice, dazzled by the excitement and freedom of his movement.
 When one grabbed his skateboard, refusing to give it back, Percovich realized he was onto something.
 Skateboarding had the potential to bring together youth from different socioeconomic backgrounds, ethnicities, and genders in a celebration of sports and learning.

-Percovich began loaning his skateboards to Afghan teenagers—these were the nation’s very first skateboarders.
+Percovich began loaning his skateboards to teenagers—these were the area’s very first skateboarders.
 In 2008, he officially launched Skateistan, with the help of sponsors from Europe, Australia, and the United States.

 “Our mission is to empower children through skateboarding and education,” Percovich says.
 “We want to create leaders who create a better world, and we believe those leaders can come from any background.”

-What began with regular skateboarding sessions in an orphanage and an abandoned fountain in Kabul has grown into an international non-profit based in Berlin serving 3,772 children at two sites in Afghanistan, one in Cambodia, and one in South Africa.
+What began with regular skateboarding sessions in an orphanage and an abandoned fountain in a Middle Eastern neighborhood has grown into an international non-profit based in Berlin serving 3,772 children at two sites in the Middle East, one in Cambodia, and one in South Africa.
 Skateistan distributes skating equipment, offers skateboarding lessons, and provides educational programs to underserved children in these communities.
 Skateistan school staff members represent 20 different ethnicities, and are former Skateistan students.

 “We don’t see other organizations doing good in the world as the competition—we see them as potential partners working toward much larger goals.” – Oliver Percovich, Skateistan founder and executive director